Skip to main content

 Avascular necrosis (AVN)

-Like osteonecrosis, AVN results from a loss of blood flow to your bones.
+Also known as osteonecrosis, AVN results from a loss of blood flow to your bones.
 AVN often stems from an injury, the use of systemic steroids, and certain inflammatory diseases, including lupus.

-Osteochondritis dissecans (OCD)
+Osteochondritis dissecans (OCD) or osteochondral defects

 Why choose a partial knee replacement?